 - A movable type of goods that is often at different locations

 Cargo insurance provides coverage against physical damage or loss of goods during shipping, whether by land, sea or air.
 Because of the many dangers inherent in shipping, most individuals and businesses choose to insure their goods while they are in transit.
-There are many different types of cargo insurance.
-It is important that you know exactly what you want before buying the insurance or you may not be covered for every eventuality.
+However, many different types of cargo insurance are available, and it is important that you know exactly what you want before buying the insurance, or you may not be covered for every eventuality.
 Contact one of our experienced licensed representatives at the Armstrong Company Insurance Consultants.
 We are here to work for you!